-The .NET API provides rich functionality both for free text search and querying by applying filters.
-These can be combined, so that certain criteria are applied to free text search by means of filters.
-Sometimes however the opposite is desired.
-That is, instead of limiting search results by applying filter, you want to include documents that do not necessarily match the search query or previously-applied filters.
+The .NET API provides rich functionality for free text search and querying by applying filters.
+These can be combined so that certain criteria are used to free text search using filters.
+Sometimes, however, the opposite is desired.
+That is, instead of limiting search results by applying filters, you want to include documents that do not necessarily match the search query or previously applied filters.

 Filter` method and the `